-When it comes to heating and cooling your home in Atlanta, Heat Pumps are becoming an increasingly popular option.
+When it comes to heating and cooling your home, Heat Pumps are becoming an increasingly popular option.

 "A heat pump is an electrical device that controls the temperature inside the home by moving heat from one place to another".

 Unlike a furnace, a heat pump doesn’t burn any fuel to create heat; it only transfers warm air.

 During the summer, a heat pump pulls heat out of the house and transfers it outdoors, operating very similarly to a standard central air conditioning system.